UofT-DSI/sampling/README.md

 ## Logistics

 ### Course Contacts
-* Instructor: [**Name**] [Pronouns] [degree]. hyperlinked email
-  * Email etiquette
-  * Other comments
-* TA: [**Name**] [pronouns] [degree]. hyperlinkedEmail
+* Instructor: [**Morris Greenberg**] [He/Him] [MSc., Statistics]. [morris.greenberg@mail.utoronto.ca](morris.greenberg@mail.utoronto.ca)
+* Instructor: [**Mandy Yao**] [She/Her] [MSc, Statistics]. [mandy.yao@mail.utoronto.ca](mandy.yao@mail.utoronto.ca)
+  * Email etiquette: Emails are welcomed.
+Please email both instructors if emailing.
+We will try to respond within 48-hours.

 ### Delivery instructions
-The workshop will be held over three weeks, three days a week.
-Two of the three days will be 2-hours long and the last day will be 3-hours.
+The course will be held over two weeks, four days a week.
+Each day will be 2.5 hours.
 Being mindful of online fatigue, there will be one break during each class where students are encouraged to stretch, grab a drink and snacks, or ask any additional questions.

 ### Technology Requirements
 1. Camera is optional although highly encouraged.
 We understand that not everyone may have the space at home to have the camera on.